microsoft/datashaper/javascript/react/docs/report/react.api.md

 // @public
 export function useIncrementingColumnColorScale(meta?: TableMetadata): () => string;

-// Warning: (ae-missing-release-tag) "useInputTableNames" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useInputTableNames(workflow?: Workflow): string[];

 // Warning: (ae-missing-release-tag) "useOnCreateStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)